MontiCore/montiarc/docs/behavior/Automata.md

 * `/ { action }` (optional) the actions that are executed when taking the transition where `action` is a list of statements.

+### Entry- and Exit-Action

-A state may optionally define entry and exit actions that are executed when entering respectively exiting the state.
-A state with both entry and exit actions may look like
+A state may define entry and exit actions that are executed when entering respectively exiting the state.
+A state with both entry and exit actions looks like

 ```montiarc
 state S {